GoogleCloudPlatform/cloud-code-vscode/8_newApplication.md

 # New Application

-KubeCode makes it easy to create a basic 2 microservice app from a set of templates.
+Cloud Code for Visual Studio Code makes it easy to create a basic 2 microservice app from a set of templates.
 We include templates for:

 - NodeJS
 - Go